-This camera is more than enough if you are an amateur photographer or enthusiast who is not too fancy about the video and only wants to focus on shooting portrait shots, landscapes, or travel photography.
+This camera is more than enough if you are a photographer or enthusiast who is not too fancy about the video and only wants to focus on shooting portrait shots, landscapes, or travel photography.

 Most of the features and functions from X-T3 is available on X-T30 except for some of the video features.
 Just keep in mind that this camera is not weather-sealed so, avoid bringing it out in extreme weather, rain, or wet places.